 perfcommits introduce performance improvements

 Semantic commit prefixes are entirely subjective.
 The goal is simply to foster better asynchronous communication between developers.
-Establishing a shared language with your collaborators is crucial here.
-That said, several automation tools build on established shared languages, and so you'll often find that folks will gravitate towards using the prefixes established by the Angular Project, as they are simply the most commonly used (and many automated tools build on them).
+Establishing a shared language with your collaborators is crucial.
+That said, you'll often find teams gravitate towards using the prefixes established by the Angular Project due to the network effect established by the various automation tools that build on them.

-One such tool is Semantic Release, and this tool is critical for streamlining adherence to SemVer for maintainers of shared codebases.
-Semantic Release is a tool for automatically creating new releases of your codebase, typically on every merge to the
+One such tool is Semantic Release.
+Semantic Release will automatically publish new releases of your code, and is typically executed on every merge to the

 master branch.
-Semantic Release requires Semantic Commits, as it will use the aforementioned prefixes to determine what level of release to create.
+Semantic Release builds on Semantic Commits by using a codified set of prefixes to determine what semantic level of release to publish automatically.

-master branch, we also wind up creating far more releases than we may be used to.
-This enables consumers far more control over what code changes to incorporate into their applications, but also increases the cognitive load of making that decision.
+master branch allows new versions to be concise in what they chance and reduces the amount of unpublished inventory.
+More frequent releases, however, also wind up creating far more releases than one may be used to.
+While this provides consumers far more control over what code changes to incorporate into their applications, it also increases the frequency with which that decision must be made.
 Wouldn't it be great if we could automate that as well?

-Finally, we get to the best part: making sure that our consuming applications are always on the latest version of their dependencies!
-As SemVer has rapidly taken over the world of open-source software development (thanks in no small part to the many tools and practices outlined above), similarly more tools have been created that build on the assumption of SemVer to simplify the consumption side as well as maintenance.
-We'll look at two popular tools below: WhiteSource's Renovate and GitHub's Dependabot:
+As SemVer has rapidly taken over the world of open-source software development (thanks in no small part to the many practices outlined above), even more tools have been created that build on the assumption of SemVer to simplify consumption as well as maintenance of open source software.
+I'll outline two popular tools below: WhiteSource's Renovate and GitHub's Dependabot.

-Long the reigning champ of automated dependency management, Renovate (recently purchased by WhiteSource Software) is an application that runs on a dedicated compute instance and scans source code repositories (think Github, GitLab, Bitbucket, etc.) that specify their dependencies in code (
+Long the reigning champ of automated dependency management, Renovate (recently purchased by WhiteSource Software) is an application that runs on its own dedicated compute resources and scans source code repositories (think Github, GitLab, Bitbucket, etc.) that specify their dependencies in code (

-If you're using GitHub to host your consuming application, Renovate will open a Pull Request to your application whenever a new version of a dependency is released.
+If you're using GitHub to host your application code, Renovate will open a Pull Request to your application whenever a new version of a dependency is released.
 This completely removes the burden of having to track dependencies from developers.
-Simply monitor you codebase for pull requests from Renovate's bot, and merge away!
+Simply monitor you own codebase - you're already doing that, right? - for pull requests from Renovate's bot, and merge away!
 With some simple configuration, you can even configure GitHub + Renovate to automatically merge these pull requests without you having to even verify them yourselves.

-Be sure to only automerge minor or patch releases, however!
-Major versions require other changes that require an understanding of your application that Renovate simply won't be able to automate!
+Be sure to only automerge minor or patch releases!
+Major versions require other changes that require an understanding of your application that simply cannot be automated.

-Perhaps less well known, Dependabot is another tool for automating updates to dependencies.
-After being acquired by GitHub, Dependebot has become far more prevalent within the GitHub ecosystem as a tool of first resort when approaching security.
-If you're using public GitHub, you'll likely have noticed the new "Security" tab on some of your code repositories; this is largely powered by Dependabot!
+Perhaps less well known, Dependabot is an up-and-coming tool for automating updates to dependencies.
+After being acquired by GitHub, Dependabot has become far more prevalent within the GitHub ecosystem as a tool of first resort when approaching security.
+If you're using public GitHub, you'll likely have noticed the new "Security" tab on some of your code repositories; this is powered by Dependabot!